Davidsoff/headoftheriver/content/deelnemers/inschrijving/index.en.md

     weight: 30
 ---
 <!-- If you want to participate in the Head of the River Amstel, you have to register yourself.
 You can do that by filling in the pre-registration form below AND register at the Dutch Rowing Association (KNRB, see this page below the pre-registration form) -->
 If you want to participate in the Head of the River Amstel, you have to register yourself.
-You can do that by registering at the Dutch Rowing Association (KNRB)
+You can do that by registering at the Dutch Rowing Association (KNRB).

 #### Entry fees:
 - Coastal Quads: € 42,50